$48.5

 How much will my damage award be?

 Damage amounts vary greatly according to the factors involved.
-Severe injuries that involve permanent damage and require long-term care or death often result in a higher settlement and may range into the hundreds of thousands or millions of dollars.
-If there are multiple parties at fault and they all have insurance and assets, the settlement may be higher.
+Severe injuries that involve permanent damage and require long-term care or cause death often result in a higher settlement and may range into hundreds of thousands or millions of dollars.
+If multiple parties are at fault and all have insurance and assets, the settlement may be higher.

 Are there time limits for filing a case?

-Yes, Indiana has a statute of limitations, a deadline for filing a case.
-According to Indiana law, Indiana Code (IC) 34-11-2-4(3), you generally must file a claim for personal injury within two years from the date of the accident, or two years from the death for wrongful death cases.
+Yes, Indiana has a statute of limitations.
+This is the deadline for filing a case.
+According to Indiana law, Indiana Code (IC) 34-11-2-4(3), you generally must file a claim for personal injury within two years from the date of the accident or two years from the death for wrongful death cases.

 What if a family member has died in a garbage truck accident?